mcsandeep/tyk-docs/tyk-docs/content/api-management/automations.md

 | GraphQL - Federation           | ✅      | v0.12          | Supports GraphQL Federation for querying multiple services as one API. |

 #### Management of APIs
+Tyk offers flexible API management features such as setting active/inactive status, categorizing and naming APIs, versioning, and defining ownership within teams or organizations for streamlined administration.

 | Type                           | Support | Supported From | Comments                     |
 |--------------------------------|---------|----------------|------------------------------|